Introduction

 Coolpix 995

-From now on Coolpix cameras were ´dressed´ with a 4-digit number.
+From now on Coolpix cameras were given a 4-digit number.
 The Coolpix 1000 series doesn´t exist - for whatever reason - as the first in the new range of models was the Coolpix 2000.

 Most Coolpix cameras from now on have a wheel/selector on the top or on the back of the camera body with symbols referring to program settings.

 Most symbols are easy to understand.
-BUT!!
-Be aware that when you set the camera for indoor photography, like the above party, evening or portrait settings, the CPU will choose automatically for flash assistance and when you delete flash support, the exposure time may become that long that you need a tripod.
+BUT: be aware that when you set the camera for indoor photography, like the above party, evening or portrait settings, the CPU will choose automatically for flash assistance and when you delete flash support, the exposure time may become that long that you need a tripod.
 Most cameras will indicate that on the LCD screen by a blinking hand!
 Making longer movies with a Coolpix camera often depends on the memory card you are using.
 Bear in mind that making a movie at a resolution of 320 x 240 pixels each second will 'eat' 0.24 Mb. of the total memory.
 Higher resolutions will use more memory space accordingly.
-So, use a card with a large buffer.
-All Coolpix cameras, using a CF (CompactFlash) memory card have an internal CPU (Central Processing Unit) fed with software running under FAT-16*.
-That implies that they do not 'see' memory cards, larger than 2 Gb.
-Modern cameras and computer software are upgraded to FAT-32.
+So, use a card with a large capacity or buffer.

 Coolpix 2000